MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -NotIn

-Specifies the  Not-In operator, which gets objects when the property value is not an exact match for any of the specified values.
+Indicates that this cmdlet gets objects if the property value is not an exact match for any of the specified values.

 For example: `Get-Process | where -Value "svchost" -NotIn -Property ProcessName`

-If the value of the **Value** parameter is a single object, Windows PowerShell converts it to a collection of one object.
+If the value of *Value* is a single object, PowerShell converts it to a collection of one object.

-If the property value of an object is an array, Windows PowerShell uses reference equality to determine a match.
+If the property value of an object is an array, PowerShell uses reference equality to determine a match.
-**Where-Object** returns the object only if the value of the **Property** parameter and any value of the **Value** parameter are not the same instance of an object.
+`Where-Object` returns the object only if the value of *Property* and any value of *Value* are not the same instance of an object.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter